Programs & Courses

 EDU 608 - Teaching Studies 2: Technology in the Classroom (3.0 credits)

-With a view to their Primary/Junior or Junior/Intermediate specializations, students will examine the place of information and communication technology in teaching and learning.
-This includes the theoretical elements (a Biblical worldview in relation to technology, current research, and a critical review of how we manage the impact technology has on our lives) as well as practical applications.
+Teacher candidates will examine the place of information and communication technology in teaching and learning, with a view to their P/J or J/I areas of concentration.
+This includes the theoretical elements (e.g., a Biblical worldview in relation to technology, current research, and a critical review of how we manage the impact technology has on our lives) as well as practical applications.
 The emphasis will be both on teaching and on learning with technology.
-Students will be expected to apply their learning by developing a technology guided lesson as well as a professional (e)portfolio.
+Teacher candidates will be expected to apply their learning by developing an online lesson, as well as a digital professional portfolio.

 EDU 609 - Teaching Studies 3: Planning for Instruction; Differentiated Instruction (3.0 credits)

-With specific references to their Primary/Junior or Junior/Intermediate specialization, students will apply the Understanding by Design model to all aspects of unit planning and delivery.
+With specific references to their P/J or J/I area of concentration, teacher candidates will learn and apply the Understanding by Design model to all aspects of unit planning and delivery.
 Included in this course is an in-depth review of the application of differentiated instruction as an effective means of reaching all learners in a Reformed Christian school.

-EDU 610 - Teaching Studies 4: Induction into the Teaching Profession (3.0 credits)
+EDU 610 - Teaching Studies 4: Entering the Teaching Profession (3.0 credits)

-In this culminating course, students will examine the professional qualities and characteristics necessary to become a successful Primary/Junior or Junior/Intermediate teacher.
+In this culminating course, teacher candidates will examine the professional qualities and characteristics necessary to become a successful teacher in the P/J or J/I divisions.
 Topics include reporting student progress and parent-teacher conferences, a review of the application and appointment process, contracts and salary schedules, handbooks and policies, short- and long-term planning, and preparing to enter the teaching profession in a Reformed Christian school.

 700 - Field Experience: Practica